 Falsification of Records

 - Each student is expected to complete honestly all documents pertaining to their University records.

 - No student shall alter, counterfeit, forge or cause to be altered, counterfeited or forged any official record, form, or document.

-- The possession of any "fake" or false identification is prohibited.
+- The possession and/or use of any "fake" or false identification is prohibited.

 Financial Responsibility to the University

 - Students are required to meet all financial obligations to the University by the required deadlines.

 - Use of Student Government Association (SGA) monies by individuals and student groups must follow guidelines established by SGA and approved by the Vice President for Student Life or their designee.